anishmss/bioinfo_intro_dlsu/chapters/sequence_alignment/local_alignments.md

-# Computing a local alignment
+# Local alignment

+## Use cases:
+ - Searching a protein database with a query sequence
+ - Comparing human and mouse genomes to find regions of local similarity, etc.

 ## Scoring a local alignment
 We will use the same scoring scheme as we did with global alignemnt, except that we would want only parts of the sequences that are homologous to contribute to the score (e.g. the green segments below).